AroheeAgrawal/cse15l-lab-reports/index2.md

-#CSE 15L
+# CSE 15L
 ## Week 1
 **Assignment 1**
 *Use each type of markdown syntax*

-Here is a list
+Here is a list:
 *Hi
 *Hello
 *Hey